dwivedimanshi06-stack/Manshi-Dwivedi/README.md

 I'm just getting started.

-I don't have years of experience or dozens of impressive projects yet—and that's okay.
+I don't have years of experience or dozens of advanced projects yet — and that's okay.

-This profile is meant to show where I started, what I'm learning, and how I improve over time.
+This profile is meant to show where I started, what I'm learning, what I'm building, and how I improve over time.

-Learning → Building → Improving → Repeating 🚀

 Thanks for visiting my profile! 😊